Conditions Gonorrhea

 How common is gonorrhea?

 Gonorrhea only occurs in humans and it is widespread throughout the world.
-Most of those affected are between 15 and 45 years old.
+Most of those affected are between 15 and 25 years old.
+Infections are comparatively common among men who have sex with men.

 The World Health Organization (WHO) estimates that around 87 million people per year contract gonorrhea.
-This makes it, after trichomonas vaginalis, chlamydia and the human papilloma virus, the fourth most common sexually transmitted infection (STI).
+This makes it the third most common sexually transmitted infection (STI) in the world.

 How can gonorrhea be prevented?